PhillypHenning/operations-heyemoji/README.md

 The ingredients as a whole, would be considered the application.
 Each ingredient is a specialized component which will be used to achieve a desired result.
 It's great having these ingredients, but without knowing what to do with them, they won't be very tasty (or useful) to us.

 This is why we need instructions (An OpsRepo)!
-The instructions explain how to cook, cut and combine our raw ingredients and tranform them into a fully working recipe that we can enjoy with others.
+The instructions explain how to cook, cut and combine our raw ingredients and transform them into a fully working recipe that we can enjoy with others.

 So let's recap the "what is"; We have our application, which is made up of small specialized components, which work together to achieve a desired result.
-And we have our OpsRepo which explains how to combine the raw ingredients("build"), as well as make("deploy") it so others may try it themselves.
+And we have our OpsRepo which explains how to combine the raw ingredients("build"), as well as serve("deploy") it so others so that they may try it themselves.
 Of course there is a little bit more nuance than that but this gets the point across.

 Now let's answer the "where".
 When creating an operation repo, much like a recipe, there are a few ways of packaging and presenting.
-Going back to using the ingredient & instruction methaphors; We could package the instrutions and ingredients together, a la a daily food delivery system (prepared meal kits for example), but by doing it this way the ingredients and instrutions become intimately tied togeher, a change to one must be represented immeidately by the other.
+Using the same analogy as above; We could package the instructions and ingredients together, a la a daily food delivery system (prepared meal kits for example), but by doing it this way the ingredients and instructions become intimately tied together, a change to one must be represented immediately by the other.
 An alternative approach is to package the ingredients and instructions separately.
 The benefit to this approach is that an update to the instructions doesn't effect the ingredients and vice versa.

-In this tutorial we will be using a combined repo that will contain our application+OpsRepo, however, it is suggested that you use a separate repo for your own applications+OpsRepos for more granular control over the application code + infrastructure.
+The instructions would tell you what ingredients you would need from the grocery store

+In this tutorial we will be following best practices by keeping our application and operation repos separate.

 ### ***Configure Terraform***
 ### **Managing Terraform State files**
 Either replace the contents of test/terraform/bitops.before-deploy.d/my-before-script.sh or create a new file called `create-tf-bucket.sh` with the content of;

+#### `terraform/bitops.before-deploy.d/create-tf-bucket.sh`
 ```
 aws s3api create-bucket --bucket $TF_STATE_BUCKET --region $AWS_DEFAULT_REGION --create-bucket-configuration LocationConstraint=$AWS_DEFAULT_REGION
 ```